danielmarschall/filter_foundry/Filter Factory Compatibility.md

 and rnd(a,b) (generate a random number between a and b, inclusively) differs from the implementation of Filter Factory in many ways.

-1. In Filter Foundry, the random seed is automatically initialized with seed 691204.
+0. Beginning with Filter Foundry 1.7.0.8, the same compiler-independant algorithm like in Filter Factory is used.

-   In Filter Factory, the random seed is automatically initialized with seed 0.
+1. In Filter Factory, the random seed is automatically initialized with seed 0.

-2. In Filter Foundry, the argument i of the function rst(i) is limited to the type "unsigned int" (argument of the function srand() in the C StdLib), so the allowed range is 0..4294967295.
+   Filter Foundry 1.7.0.8 does the same.

-   In Filter Factory, the argument i must be between 0 and 32767, inclusively.
+2. In Filter Factory, the argument i must be between 0 and 32767, inclusively.
    If the argument is not within this range, the operation "and 0x7FFF" will be applied to it to extract the low 15 bits.
+   Filter Foundry 1.7.0.8 does the same.

 3. In Filter Foundry, the function rnd(a,b) retrieves a random number in realtime; therefore, if the seed is changed via rst(i), there is an immediate effect on the next call of the rnd(a,b) function.